hyperledger-labs/hyperledger-labs.github.io/proposal-template.md

 _Enter the Github IDs for the set of initial committers._

 # Sponsor
 _Provide the name of your sponsor.
-A sponsor must be a maintainer of one of the Hyperledger projects, a TSC member, or a WG chair._
+A sponsor is required and must be a maintainer of one of the Hyperledger projects, a TSC member, or a WG chair._

 # Pre-existing repository
 _If you currently have a Github repository that you wish to transfer to the Hyperledger Labs organization, please provide a link here. **NOTE: Please refer to the README for additional information on existing repositories.**_